 Administrative Experience and Service to the Profession and Community

-At Clark University, he has worked on the Freud Centennial Planning Committee, the Task Force on Undergraduate Education, the Planning and Budget Review Committee, and the Personnel Committee
+At Clark University, he has worked on the Freud Centennial Planning Committee, the Task Force on Undergraduate Education, the Planning and Budget Review Committee, the Personnel Committee, and the Research Board.

 At Whitman College, Professor Tobin served as Chair of the Department of Foreign Languages and Literatures, Division Chair of the Arts and Humanities, and Associate Dean of the Faculty.